Bogusław Wolniewicz: Influence

 Among Wolniewicz's direct students are his doctoral candidates – Zbigniew Musiał, Ulrich Schrade, Beata Witkowska-Maksimczuk; his graduate students – Agnieszka Maria Nogal, Paweł Okołowski, Klaudiusz Suczyński; participants of Wolniewicz's seminars of many years – Jan Zubelewicz, Jędrzej Stanisławek.
 These people continue and develop Wolniewicz's work and his style of doing philosophy.

 Left under a significant influence of Wolniewicz were not only his closest students but also other key Polish philosophers and logicians.
 Among them Roman Suszko, whose papers on logic were made under a significant influence of the philosophical interpretation of Wittgenstein made by Wolniewicz, especially included in the paper "Things and facts".
 The fruit of that inspiration is non-Frege logic, one of the key achievements of the post-war Polish logic.
 One student of Suszko and a colleague of Wolniewicz was a logician Mieczysław Omyła, who continued both logical and ontological work of Suszko and referenced Wolniewicz's situational ontology more than once.
 Situational ontology also inspires mathematical papers on conditionally distributive lattices by Jan Zygmunt and Jacek Hawranek.
 Wolniewicz's papers were also met with interest from philosophers and logicians abroad, as evidenced by multiple reviews of his English papers in "Mathematical Review".

 He also made many appearances in daily newspapers, radio and TV.
-That way he leaves impact both with his views on theoretical philosophy, including the reception of Wittgenstein in the Polish culture, as well as on the practical philosophy, including issues related to the current social and cultural matters.

 Criticism of Wolniewicz mostly revolves around his social, political and cultural beliefs.
 It mostly comes from proponents of political and cultural liberalism as well as extreme-left groups.
 Also faced with criticism in a public discourse was Wolniewicz's expressive manner of speaking (like using such terms as "half-brain", "neo-cannibalism" or "mengelism" when referring to his world-view opponents).
 Among philosophers, criticism of Wolniewicz, not just in specialized magazines but even daily press, came from, among others, Jacek Jadacki, Jacek Hołówka and Andrzej Bogusławski.